About arc42

 YOVI is a web platform for playing the game Y, developed by Micrati.

 The system is designed for both human users and automated agents (bots).
-Its primary goal is to provide a smooth and engaging user experience when playing against an Artificial Intelligence (AI), with configurable board sizes and selectable difficulty levels.
+Its primary goals are to provide a smooth and engaging user experience when playing against an Artificial Intelligence (AI) with configurable board sizes and selectable difficulty levels, and to support real-time online multiplayer matches between human players through a matchmaking system.

-YOVI consists of a React-based web frontend (running in the browser), an Auth Service (managing authentication and credentials), a Users Service (managing user profile data), a Game Service (handling match persistence and statistics), and a Rust-based Game Server (handling game logic).
+YOVI consists of a React-based web frontend (running in the browser), an Auth Service (managing authentication and credentials), a Users Service (managing user profile data), a Game Service (handling match persistence, statistics, online matchmaking, and real-time sessions via Socket.IO), and a Rust-based Game Server (handling game logic and bot strategies).
 All backend services communicate via REST APIs using JSON messages, with YEN notation for game states, and are accessible through a single Nginx API Gateway.

 This section summarizes the most relevant functional requirements from an architectural perspective.